dekstroza/kubernetes-dev-stack/README.md

 After initial download of vagrant box (once off download, 450Mb) from vagrant repository, box will be automatically configured, and depending on network setup on your machine, it might ask you which network interface you wish to use - normally choose one you use to connect to Internet (normally choice #1 is what you need), but can vary depending on the machine.

-Since kubernetes operates on separate network, script to create route to your newly created kubernetes cloud will be generated in the same dir, so run:
+Since kubernetes operates on separate network, script to create route to your newly created kubernetes cloud will be generated in the same dir (for Windows, Linux and Mac), so run:

     ## Depending on your os, for example Linux:

     ./add-route-LIN.sh

     ## Which will create route
-    using your VM as gateway.
+    ## using your VM as gateway.

 You can now ssh into your kubernetes master with: